bshinu51/Take-Quiz/README.md

 # Take-Quiz
-A exam taking system, that uses java-swing, populates given set of questions and answer from csv file.
+A exam taking system that, uses java-swing, populates given set of questions and answer from csv file.